*SOLD OUT* ULI Washington: Bridging Communities - A Spotlight on the Projects and People Shaping the Future of Anacostia

 Join ULI Washington for an dynamic event showcasing the minds and projects shaping the historically overlooked neighborhood in Ward 8, including 11th Street Bridge and others.
 Through visionary planning and strategic investment, these developments are poised to bridge communities, drive economic growth, and create a strong sense of place.

 Each attendee will have the opportunity to have a conversation with key stakeholders behind some of the largest current projects in Anacostia.
-Additionally, attendees can take an exclusive tour of the Bridge District, a mixed-use destination located a short walk from Nats Park and The Yards.
+Additionally, attendees will take an exclusive tour of the Bridge District, a mixed-use destination located a short walk from Nats Park and The Yards.
 At 2.5 million square feet at full buildout, the Bridge District community fuses innovative zero carbon development with a curated mix of residential, retail, recreation, and innovation spaces within DC’s Ward 8.
-Speakers to be announced shortly!

 Register now for this opportunity to gain insight into the people and projects shaping development east of the Anacostia River!